 For our Lee-Yang singularity analysis we focus on a small set of exponents.
 As the main work of others has centred primarily around the exponent σ we have compiled as comprehensive an amount of independent results as possible in order to draw comparisons.
 For η and ν , aside from the three loop work of [5], we were only able to find one study of these exponents which was [11].
 That used the functional renormalization group approach and determined η and σ directly.
 An additional exponent termed ν_c was also computed.
 From the hyperscaling relations given in [11], it can be related to our η and ν via the expression $\nu = \nu_c/\sigma$.
 We have used the values for η and ν_c of [11] to produce an independent estimate for ν to benchmark our results against.
 Each of the tables follows a common theme.
 The top part of each is a compilation of data from numerical methods with sources.
 This is followed by our resummation analysis for both four and five loops.
 The former is provided to gauge convergence.
 In each case three lines summarize the unconstrained and constrained estimates as well as the combination of both.
-This can be compared to a similar estimate from Monte Carlo (MC) and series data.
-To save space in the presentation of the results in the tables the use of MC in the first column includes results from series too.
+This can be compared to a similar estimate from Monte Carlo (MC) and series (srs) data.